Madisonkanna/madisonkanna.com/src/content/codebookclub.md

 Here you'll find details about the CodeBookClub.
 Who are we?

 We are hundreds of developers of all experience levels learning together.
 We hold live online meetups on Zoom, a free video conference software.
 We pair program, hold group coding sessions, and read/discuss tutorials, courses and technical books together.
+Take a look at this quick [video](https://www.youtube.com/watch?v=VCLnBkHeUJQ&t=82s) I  made about the club.

 If you'd like to join for the first time or find details on a particular meeting: